Skip to main content

 5. Transformational

 Source: Gartner's AI maturity model.
-Most Italian SMEs sit between Foundational and Emerging: the goal isn't to reach the top, but to take the right next step.
+Most Italian SMEs sit between Awareness and Active: the goal isn't to reach the top, but to take the right next step.

 2. Weighted scorecards: "where exactly the gap is"